kapawlak/128A_Remote/lab3-Faraday_s law/lab3_LG.md

 This section is optional to read: here I am just recounting my own experience with this lab and my error analysis.

 In a first attempt at this lab I measured the following values:
-- $A =$
+- $A =0.00975$ m$^2$
-- $S =$
+- $S =5.4\times 10^{-7}$ V$\cdot$ s
 - $N= 5$

-This resulted in a Magnetic field strength of $B = 13 \mu$ T. Using NOAA&rsquo;s website, I found that the horizontal $B$ field at my location was $24 \mu$T, such that my discrepancy was $11 \mu$T
+This resulted in a Magnetic field strength of $B = 11.1 \mu$ T. Using NOAA&rsquo;s website, I found that the horizontal $B$ field at my location was $24 \mu$T, such that my discrepancy was $13 \mu$T -- more than double my measurement!
 ####

 Going back, I proceeded to calculate my error bounds on $A$.
 I assumed my accuracy  (using a poorly marked meter stick) was about $\delta A=1$cm$^2$.
 I then calculated the magnetic field for the upper and lower bounds on my Area and found:
 $$
-B = (13 \pm )
+B = (11.1 \pm 0.1 ) \mu T
 $$

 The comparison between my value and NOAA&rsquo;s value was still *way off*.
 Because my value was *less than* the accepted one, and I was fairly confident in my values for S and N, I reasoned that the $B$ field in the room must be much weaker than outside.

-I went back and repeated the experiment outside (you are not required to do this, of course, as long as you give an explanation of your discrepancy), and indeed: Broida hall, with its thick walls and metal beams, was acting like a weak Faraday cage.
-My new slope came out to $53$ mV$\cdot$ s, giving me $B = (22 \pm )\mu$T.
+I went back and repeated the experiment outside (you are not required to do this, of course, as long as you give an explanation of your discrepancy), and indeed: Broida hall, with its thick walls and metal beams, was screening the strength of the magnetic field!
+My new slope came out to $1.1 \times 10^{-6}$ V$\cdot$ s, giving me $B = (22.6 \pm 0.3 )\mu$T.

 ####
 The accepted value is not in these bounds, but it is **significantly** closer.
-The remaining error, I reasoned, was probably due to the buildings and specific geography of my location, or some slight wobbling of my iOLab since I was holding it with my hand, exposed to the wind.
+The remaining error, I reasoned, was probably due to the buildings and specific geography of my location, slight miscalibration of the gyroscope, or some slight wobbling of my iOLab since I was holding it with my hand, exposed to the wind.

 ## Part III: Write-up